Top 7 Dog Friendly Beaches in Alabama 2025

 5. May Day Park – Daphne, AL

-Dogs are allowed along the beach area while leashed, but female dogs in heat are prohibited.
-The beach has several restrooms, outdoor showers, and shade pavilion.
-It offers kayaking, canoe access, sunbathing, and paddleboarding.
+Dogs are allowed in the beach area as long as they are leashed, but female dogs in heat are prohibited.
+The beach has several restrooms, outdoor showers, and a shade pavilion.
+It offers kayaking, canoeing, sunbathing, and paddleboarding.
 The park has picnic spots and playgrounds for families and pups to enjoy.

 May Day Park beach